SamKouteili/faust-ondemand-exploration/README.md

 ### How does ondemand present us with reactive paradigms that don't already exist (i.e. sliders, osc, etc...)?

 The ondemand primitive is not a "user-facing" feature, in that it does not add a layer of interactivity with the user.
-The ondemand primitive is also not directly a compositional tool, in that it is not intended for temporal segmentation of composition.
+The ondemand primitive is also not directly a compositional tool, in that it is not *directly* intended for temporal segmentation of composition.
 Rather, what ondemand excels at providing is granularity for optimized computation, which could be critical for embedded systems and microprocessors.
 Indeed, the purpose of the clock stream is not to send a message in a traditional sense, as is the case with sliders osc messages, and the like.
-Rather, the clock boolean stream acts strictly as a computation trigger.
+Rather, the clock boolean stream acts _strictly_ as a computation trigger.

 ### How do functions with ondemand primitives compose in sequence/parallel/recursively?

 Indeed, the introduction of the ondemand primitive raises questions regarding its integration with other operations.
 Having said this, the behavior of two ondemand computations in parallel and/or sequence is fairly straightforward.
 As the ondemand primitve upsamples its results back up, effectively, the primitive has no bearing on sequential or parallel computations, other than the fact that the produced results will by nature be less granular.

-[[source]](https://github.com/orlarey/faust-ondemand-spec/blob/newmaster/spec.pdf) There is however the question of composing two ondemand primitives to one computation.
+[[source]](https://github.com/orlarey/faust-ondemand-spec/blob/newmaster/spec.pdf) There is however the question of composing two ondemand primitives to one computation which may be a little more nuanced.
 Let's start by defining some additional notation.
 Instead of writing the on-demand version of $P$ controlled by clock $h$ as the partial application: `ondemand`$(P)(h)$, we will simply write $P \downarrow h$.
 Let's also notate $1_h=1,1,1,\ldots$ the clock signal that contains only 1s, that is a demand every tick, and $0_h=0,0,0,\ldots$ the clock signal that contains only 0s and therefore no computation demands at all.

 We are interested in understanding what happens when we write something like: $( P\downarrow h_0 ) \downarrow h_1)$ .
 Let's call $\otimes$ the operation that combines two clock signals and such that: